ccdc-opensource/on-site-webcsd/README.md

 On-Site Lattice and WebCSD should work with any OS that meets the requirements to run Docker, but official support is provided by CCDC on the following platforms.
 Note that these match the 2025.3 CSD Portfolio Desktop release.

-- Windows 11
+- Windows 10 and 11
-- RedHat Enterprise Linux 8 and 9
+- RedHat Enterprise Linux 8, 9 and 10
-- Rocky Linux 8 and 9
+- Rocky Linux 8, 9 and 10
 - Ubuntu LTS 22 and 24
 - macOS 14, 15 and 26